Whitey on the Moon: Analysis and reception

 "Whitey on the Moon" became exceptionally popular among African-Americans in inner city neighborhoods in New York, Detroit, and Los Angeles.
 While the album, described by AllMusic as a "volcanic upheaval of intellectualism and social critique", did not receive much airtime, it received considerable attention in Black and progressive neighborhoods across the US.
 Its criticism of the Space Race was broadly similar to that featured by the Black-owned print media, but drew far greater attention among that community.
-It featured thematic commonalities with Marvin Gaye's 1971 song "Inner City Blues (Make Me Wanna Holler)", and Faith Ringgold's 1969 painting titled "Flag for the Moon: Die N****r".
+It featured thematic commonalities with Marvin Gaye's 1971 song "Inner City Blues (Make Me Wanna Holler)", and Faith Ringgold's 1969 painting titled "Flag for the Moon: Die Nigger".
 The poem's popularity was described as evidence of growing awareness of the struggles of urban blight in the US.
-The album it was on also became popular: it did not chart, but earned enough to support a second album.
+While Small Talk at 125th and Lenox did not chart, it earned enough attention for Flying Dutchman Records to authorize a second Scott-Heron album, Pieces of a Man in 1971.

 "Whitey on the Moon" is described as exemplifying afrofuturism, or "Black social thought concerning 'culture, technology, and things to come'."
 Scott-Heron saw the Apollo landings as exemplifying racial disparities in the US.
 The poem critiques the US space program by connecting its use of government funds to the marginalization of Black Americans.
-The poem identifies neglect by the government as the reason for poverty, and questioned who benefited from the space program.
-The connection that Scott-Heron implies between capitalism in the US and poverty, environmental destruction, and militarism were themes that were found in many other of his works.
+The poem identifies government neglect as the root cause of poverty while questioning the benefits and beneficiaries of the space program.
+The connection that Scott-Heron implies between capitalism in the US and poverty, environmental destruction, and militarism, is a theme found in many of his other works.
 During the 1970s, the view that the country was spending too much on its space program was widespread in the US, and was shared by politicians including President Richard Nixon.
 This criticism of the space program has been described as reaching its epitome in "Whitey on the Moon."

 Scott-Heron's handling of difficult material with dark humour has been praised by commentators.
 Writing for The Atlantic after Scott-Heron's death in 2011, Alexis Madrigal stated that "Whitey on the Moon" had taken spaceflight out of the "abstract, universal realm in which we like to place our technical achievements".
 Madrigal added that the poem raised questions about "which America" got the "glory of the moon landing", and of what the costs of putting "whitey on the moon" were.
 A 2014 biography of Scott-Heron described "Whitey on the Moon" as a "gem of a prose poem" that was well-received critically, and that it was "devastating in its harsh counterpoint" to adulatory coverage of the Moon landings.
 Also writing in 2021, MSNBC columnist Talia Lavin stated that the poem "memorialized, in sardonic fashion, the saccharine patriotism that had arisen around Apollo 11".
 Also in 2021, a review of Scott-Heron's work commented: "Rarely has a point been made so forcefully while artfully avoiding the full brutal bludgeon of the nose."